Frequently Asked Questions -

 I don’t care about the living hell part.
 How do I get that job?

-It's a growing industry, so there are a lot of game development jobs available out there.
+It's a lot harder and more competitive than it was when I was starting out, but it's still a growing industry, so there are a lot of game development jobs available out there.
 You just have to be good.
-To be a game artist, you need some basic drawing skills, and you need to be able to build and texture objects or characters using a PC-based 3D program like 3DSMAX or MAYA.
+To be a game artist, you need very strong traditional skills and/or you need to be able to build and texture objects or characters using a PC-based 3D program like 3DSMAX or MAYA.
 To be a designer, you need to be able to build and texture game levels in a popular game editor (Half-Life, Unreal, NWN, etc.) and you should have good writing skills and the ability to analyze the mechanics of a game and what really makes it fun or not.
 To be a programmer, obviously you must be able to crank out solid code (I think most places mostly still use C++).
+Most companies also have departments for QA (testing), marketing, accounting, and desktop/network support, and that can be a good way to get in the door.